 When I asked for the keys, he told me they were over the

 visor on the driver’s side.
-It was a great truck, but he only used it for
+It was a great truck, except it was lemon yellow and had no seat belts.
+But that was ok because he only used it for

-hauling stuff and farm chores so most the time we rode in his IH Travelall Which
+hauling stuff and farm chores.
+Accordingly most the time we rode in his airconditioned and much larger International Travelall, which

 was considered the Chevy Suburban of the day.

-I then cautioned him about car thieves and reminded him he
+At this point my city street smarts kicked in and I felt obligated to caution him about car thieves and reminded him he

 did live just a few miles from the Federal Prison.
 He thanked but said the old